Non-stop flights to Rome (Fiumicino) (FCO)

 Non-stop flights from Canada to Rome (Fiumicino)

-Alitalia (SkyTeam): year-round flights from Toronto (YYZ).
+ITA Airways (Star Alliance): seasonal flights from Toronto (YYZ).

 Air Canada (Star Alliance): year-round flights from Montreal (YUL) and Toronto (YYZ).

-Air Transat: year-round flights from Montreal (YUL) and Toronto (YYZ).
+Biman Airlines: year-round flights from Toronto (YYZ).

 WestJet: seasonal flights from Calgary (YYC).